pulumi/registry/themes/default/content/registry/packages/kubernetes/faq.md

 If you ask Pulumi to boot up a cluster (_e.g._, as our [EKS example][eks] shows), then it is possible to retrieve a kubeconfig file _for that cluster only_.
-In this case, the kubeconfig file is stored as part of the state history of rollouts -- but they are considered opaque state by the Pulumi service.
+In this case, the kubeconfig file is stored as part of the state history of rollouts -- but they are considered opaque state by the Pulumi Cloud.
 The service **never** uses these values for any reason whatsoever.

 Additionally, the contents of the kubeconfig files are not sensitive for managed clusters on the major cloud providers, as they defer authentication to their local CLIs.

-## Does the Pulumi Service see my cloud provider credentials?
+## Does the Pulumi Cloud see my cloud provider credentials?

 No. The `pulumi` CLI tool runs locally in the user's client.
 This allows Pulumi to transparently rely on the underlying cloud provider's CLI and authentication